madgamer98/OutbreakTracker/README.md

 4. Run OutbreakTracker.exe

 ### If you are having an error stating that you don't have SDL2.dll or love2d.dll
 You must extract out the files of the Outbreak tracker release zip and the love2d zip into the same folder.

-Below is an example gif
+Below is an example gif using an older version of Love2d.
 ![Extracting Outbreak Tracker](https://github.com/madgamer98/OutbreakTracker/assets/20719536/273df821-69b3-4fe6-a7a6-5751e4c394f9)